tesar-tech/ResourceExtractor/README.md

     ResourceLoader.GetForCurrentView().GetString("TextFromCSharpCode");//This default text is placed in comment in MainPage.xaml.cs`
     ```
 3. Run F# script.
 Note that existing `en-US\Resource.resw` file will be overwritten.For complete example, see sample UWP app.

+## The flow with Multilingual app toolkit

+Start with instalation of [Multilingual app toolkit extension](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308) and [Multilingual app toolkit Editor](https://developer.microsoft.com/en-us/windows/downloads/multilingual-app-toolkit/)

+1. Write your xaml with `x:Uid` (follow instructions above)
+2. Run `resourceExtractor.fsx` script.
+This will generate `en-US\Resource.resw`.
+3. Build your app.
+This will generate `xlf` files under `MultilingualResources` folder.
+4. Use Multilingual app toolkit Editor to translate your strings.
+5. Build app again.
+It will generate translated `Resource.resw` files.

 ## Limitations